 Will local council information be available at the new Library?

 Yes, there is already plenty of great information about the local area and services available at The Centre and this information will still be available when the Library moves in.

-If the school books are staying at the school, what will be available for my children at the new Library?
+If the school books are staying at the school, what is available for my children at the new Library?

-Council is investing a significant amount of funds towards creating a brand new children’s resource section.
+Council has committed a significant amount of funds towards creating a brand new children’s resource section.
 These resources will cover all ages from birth, up to and including teens.
-A separate children’s area is being planned for the Library which will have a special focus on children’s learning and literacy.
+A separate children’s area has been established at the new Library which has a special focus on children’s learning and literacy.

 Can school students and teachers access the community library once it has moved?